A Lawsuit Against Amber Portwood And Matt Baier Has Been Dismissed

 Amber Portwood and Matt Baier’s court win comes just weeks after the Teen Mom OG stars officially called off their relationship following months of drama.
 As fans of the MTV reality series might recall, tensions between Portwood and Baier mounted during a trip to Las Vegas after Portwood refused to elope and continued to mount up until Baier failed a lie detector test regarding his alleged communication with another woman.

-Following their on-screen drama on Teen Mom OG, Amber Portwood and Matt Baier traveled to Los Angeles to film the upcoming season of Marriage Bootcamp: Reality Stars Family Edition in hope of getting their relationship back on track.
+Following their on-screen drama on Teen Mom OG, Amber Portwood and Matt Baier traveled to Los Angeles to film the upcoming season of Marriage Bootcamp: Reality Stars Family Edition in the hope of getting their relationship back on track.
 However, around the time production wrapped, Portwood confirmed on Twitter that she had called it quits with Baier.

 A post shared by Amber Leann Portwood (@realamberlportwood1__) on